JakeClark38a/VulnBot/README.md

 ## Patched
 If "btw i use nixos" user read this, this is for you.
+If not, install `nix` in linux/wsl/macos.
+Link: https://nixos.org/download/ or setup MySQL manually in other distro.
 Pick shell.nix and add these lines:
 ```nix
 { pkgs ? import <nixpkgs> { config.allowUnfree = true; } }: